sirrobot01/debrid-blackhole/README.md

 ##### Proxy Config
 - The `enabled` key is used to enable the proxy
 - The `port` key is the port the proxy will listen on
-- The `debug` key is used to enable debug logs
+- The `log_level` key is used to set the log level of the proxy.
+The default value is `info`
 - The `username` and `password` keys are used for basic authentication
 - The `cached_only` means only cached torrents will be returned